Arshaan-256/he-soc/README.md

    	1. **Error** `Failed to open design unit file "./he-soc/hardware/tb/vip/hyperflash_model/s26ks512s.v" in read mode.`

    	   Make sure you have imported the verification IPs (VIPs) to the correct location (Step 4).

+	2. **Error** `pmc_op_e`-like defines not found for **Advanced Performance Monitoring Unit**

+	    This is the RISC-V implementation of the APMU design specification.

+            Yeah, this is a pretty annoying bug but it exists only for **SIMULATION**.
+The problem is that there are two copies of most Ibex-related modules:
+		1. One is due to the APMU, as we are using a modified version of the Ibex core for the APMU core, which is the `alsaqr-dev` branch maintained by the `u/Arshaan-256` Git account.
+This module is added a dependency in the `Bender.yml` file of the APMU.
+The top core module in this branch of the repository is called `ibex_pmu_core`.

+      		Example: `ibex_pmu: { git: "git@github.com:Arshaan-256/ibex.git", version: 0.4.2 }`

+   		2. The second one is because of the base `he-soc` repo which also clones the standard Ibex GitHub repository using `bender`.
+This one is maintained by `u/lowRISC`.
+The top module here is `ibex_core`.

+  		The top modules have different names but the internal Ibex modules still share the same names.
+This causes problems with QuestaSim as it ends up focusing on the Ibex files from `u/lowRISC`, which do not have the necessary defines and signals that the APMU is expecting.
+Causing errors like no define found for `pmc_op_e`, etc.

+    		My current fix is to first run the command that generates the Tcl script that QuestaSim eats: `make scripts_vip preload=1 localjtag=1`.
+This command creates a `compile.tcl` in the `he-soc/hardware` folder.
+Then open that file and remove the entire `if` block where they add the base `ibex_core`.
+Only keep the `ibex_pmu_core` block.
+There might be a smarter way to configure `bender` but I haven't had the time to do so.

+   		**Note:** Do not confuse it with the one created in the `he-soc/hardware/fpga/alsaqr/tcl/generated` folder when running the synthesis command: `make simple-padframe=1 scripts-bender-fpga-ddr exclude-cluster=1`.
+I have not faced any such errors with Vivado.

 9. **Testing on the board**